Skip to main content

 The Cold War was caused primarily by Soviet expansionism.
 American policy was largely defensive.

-What is key historians?
+What are key historians?

 Show answer